 Final Thoughts on a Great Weekend in Lisbon

 It seems that everyone wants to visit Lisbon these days.
-This means the best time to go is now, before more tourists catch on to what an incredible city it really is.
-From the breezy sea views and colorful facades, to the red roofs and historic trams, it really is an awe-inspiring place to visit!
+This means the best time to go is now before more tourists catch on to what an incredible city it really is.
+From the breezy sea views and colourful facades to the red roofs and historic trams, it really is an awe-inspiring place to visit!

 With incredible architecture on every corner, beautiful cobblestoned lanes leading up the Lisbon hills with incredible cafes and shops and an awesome transport system to get you to wherever you want to go

-Discover the incredible history of this colorful city full of pride and culture.
-Lastly, enjoy an awesome weekend in Lisbon wandering the streets, tasting the treats, sipping on cocktails and seeing Portuguese culture that is so inherent in the capital of Portugal.
+Discover the incredible history of this colourful city full of pride and culture.
+Lastly, enjoy an awesome weekend in Lisbon wandering the streets, tasting the treats, sipping on cocktails and seeing the Portuguese culture that is so inherent in the capital of Portugal.

 Thanks for reading – that was fun! 😀